-2. Possession and use of this Bus Pass will be governed and regulated by this policy, the terms and conditions on the reverse of the Bus Pass, and the LTC.
+2. Possession and use of this Bus Pass will be governed and regulated by this policy and the LTC.

 3. The following definitions apply:

-2. The Bus Pass shall not be used in contravention of this policy, any FSU-LTC agreement pertaining to the Bus Pass, or any regulation of the LTC.
+2. The FANcard shall not be used in contravention of this policy, any FSU-LTC agreement pertaining to the Bus Pass, or any regulation of the LTC.

 3. A student must not make fraudulent use of a Bus Pass, which includes, but is not limited to:

-i. allowing, either directly or indirectly, another individual to use his or her Bus Pass, regardless of whether or not the other individual is a student, and whether or not the other individual is entitled to a Bus Pass;
+i. allowing, either directly or indirectly, another individual to use their FANcard, regardless of whether or not the other individual is a student, and whether or not the other individual is entitled to a FANcard;

-iii. altering his or her Bus Pass or Fanshawe Photo ID card for the purpose of fraudulent access to LTC services;
+ii. altering their FANcard for the purpose of fraudulent access to LTC services;

-iv. attempting to make use of, or using, another student's Bus Pass for the purposes of using of an LTC bus transportation service;
+iv. attempting to make use of, or using, another student’s FANcard for the purposes of using of an LTC bus transportation service;

-4. A student shall report any lost or mutilated Bus Pass to the Administrator who will proceed in accordance with Part V.
+4. A student shall report any lost, stolen or mutilated FANcard’s to the Office of the Registrar.